Scalingo/link/README.md

 # LinK
 [![Build Status](https://travis-ci.org/Scalingo/link.svg?branch=master)](https://travis-ci.org/Scalingo/link)

-> Link Is Not Keepalived
+> Link is not Keepalived

 The goal of this project is to provide a simple and easy way to manage virtual IPs.
 This project aims to be as KISS and dynamic as possible.

 ## Project promises

-1. KISS our goal is not to rebuild Keepalived nor Pacemaker
+1. KISS: our goal is not to rebuild Keepalived nor Pacemaker
 1. If an IP is configured on a server there must always be *at least one* server that binds the IP

-## How do we bind the IPs ?
+## How do we bind the IPs?

-To add an interface LinK will add the IP to the configured interface and sent a unsolicited ARP request on the network (see [Gratuitous ARP](https://wiki.wireshark.org/Gratuitous_ARP)).
+To add an interface LinK adds the IP to the configured interface and send an unsolicited ARP request on the network (see [Gratuitous ARP](https://wiki.wireshark.org/Gratuitous_ARP)).

 This is the equivalent of: